+The stumbling block for Biden and other Catholic supporters of abortion is whether or not the baby in the womb is a person.
 If the baby is a person, then all abortion is homicide.
 The Fifth Amendment protects the life, liberty and property of all persons, and the 14th Amendment requires the states to do so on an equal basis.
 Thus, if the baby is a person, the states cannot outlaw and prosecute only postnatal killings; they must outlaw and prosecute prenatal killings as well.

 We know the baby in the womb is a person because she or he has human parents and possesses from conception all the genomic material needed to be viable.
 Through guardians, the baby can inherit, litigate and own property.